 1.2 Submitting Support Requests

-1.2.1 Customer may submit support requests (“tickets”) through InfluxData’s support platform (“Support Platform”) by emailing [email protected], entering a ticket at https://influxdb.zendesk.com, or, for Critical Issues, by opening a case and by contacting the InfluxData support team by telephone at the toll-free telephone number +1 855-965-1611.
+1.2.1 Customer may submit support requests (“tickets”) through InfluxData’s support platform (“Support Platform”) by emailing [email protected], entering a ticket at https://support.influxdb.com, or, for Critical Issues, by opening a case and by contacting the InfluxData support team by telephone at the toll-free telephone number +1 855-965-1611.

 1.2.2 InfluxData will keep a record of each ticket within the Support Platform to enable Customer to see all current tickets, enter new tickets, review historical tickets and edit or respond to current tickets.
-InfluxData will configure the Support Platform to send email notifications to Customer when a ticket is updated.
+InfluxData Support Platform is configured to send email notifications to Customer when a ticket is updated.

 1.2.3 All tickets are assigned a ticket number and responded to automatically to confirm receipt of such ticket; however, such automated response shall not be considered a response as set forth in Section 1.3.4.
 All correspondence and telephone calls are logged with a time-stamp for quality assurance.

 1.3 Support Severity Levels

 1.3.1 Upon receipt of a ticket, a InfluxData support engineer will initiate efforts to verify the issue and set the severity level in consultation with the Customer.
 InfluxData will work with Customer to assess the urgency of a ticket and to assign the appropriate severity level.

 1.3.2 A InfluxData support engineer will respond to Customer after setting the severity level within the response time for the applicable severity level listed in Section 1.3.4.

 1.3.3 InfluxData’s support engineer will work diligently on diagnosing and resolving the issue for the applicable severity level listed in Section 1.3.4.

 1.3.4 The tables below show the methods for reporting issues, the initial response time obligation, and the interval between updates from submission of a ticket until the closure of such ticket, and the effort period that will be used to resolve the issue.